 Check your resume, your cover letter, and every single email you send for grammar and spelling - even if it's just a quick email or LinkedIn message to a networking contact.
 Then do it again.
 Use full sentences and paragraphs, regardless of how you are communicating.
 Writing job search correspondence like you are texting is a surefire way to knock yourself out of the running for a job.

 Given how much email most of us get, it's really easy to miss a message or to forget to follow up in a timely manner.
-Taking a few minutes to make a list of everything you're going to do to job search, is a great way to get your job hunt off to a good start.
+Taking a few minutes to make a list of everything you're going to do to job search is a great way to get your job hunt off to a good start.
 There are free tools you can use to organize and track of all your job search activities.
 Take advantage of them and stay on top of your job search.

 Most companies that are seriously interested in hiring you are going to use Google to find out as much as possible about you.
-If you don't take the time to create an online presence, you will come up short when measured against candidates who have taken the time to build a presence.
+If you don't take the time to create an online presence, you will come up short when measured against candidates who have taken the time to build one.
 At the minimum, you should have a LinkedIn Profile that's complete with your work history and some recommendations.

 When you go into a job interview without having researched the company, you're not going to have a clue about what the company's goals are, how you can fit into the organization, and what you can offer the company.
 When you take the time to research companies, you will be able to find out everything you need to know about a company before you sit down for an interview.
 In addition, you will be a well-prepared candidate for the job.